Parse Trees Guided LLM Prompt Compression: The Proposed Method

 Next, we present the theoretical connections of PartPrompt to the prominent methods.
 Selective-Context retains tokens with higher information entropy and employs a parse-based tokenizer to ensure token completeness \cite{li2023compressingcontextenhanceinference}.
 Accordingly, Selective-Context can be reformulated within our parse tree compression framework as follows.
 For a given prompt $R$, a tree $T=(R,V,v_\text{root},f)$ is constructed, where $v_\text{root}$ is the only virtual node, and all actual nodes $v_i$ are its child nodes with $f(v_i)=v_\text{root}$.
 The tree pruning problem in Definition 7 is then solved with $E(v_i)$ calculated by Equation (\ref{EntropyComplete}).
 Therefore, Selective-Context can be considered as a simplified version of PartPrompt that flattens the global parse tree and omits the approximation of information entropy.

-LLMLingua, another prominent selective prompt compression method, consists of the budget controller, iterative token-level prompt compression, and distribution alignment \cite{jiang2023llmlingua}.
+LLMLingua, another representative selective prompt compression method, consists of the budget controller, iterative token-level prompt compression, and distribution alignment \cite{jiang2023llmlingua}.
 The budget controller divides the prompt into paragraphs, sorting them by information entropy and preserving those with higher entropy.
-In PartPrompt, the node value adjustment algorithm for actual nodes is defined as $E_{\text{Adjusted}}(v_i) \gets E_{\text{Aligned}}(v_i) + M^{a_1}$ (Line 18 of Algorithm \ref{AdjustmentAlgorithm}).
+In PartPrompt, the node value adjustment algorithm for actual nodes is defined as $E_{\text{Adjusted}}(v_i) \gets E_{\text{Aligned}}(v_i) \cdot M^{a_1}$ (Line 18 of Algorithm \ref{AdjustmentAlgorithm}).
 Here $M$ is derived from the root-ward propagation and convergence of the information entropy of the corresponding segemts.
-In light of the fact that $M > 1$ is typically the case, setting $a_1\gg 1$ gives rise to the conclusion that $M^{a_1}\gg E_{\text{Aligned}}(v_i)$, which leads to the approximation that $E_{\text{Adjusted}}(v_i)\approx M^{a_1}$.
+In light of the fact that $M > 1$ is typically the case, there exists a sufficiently large $a_1$ such that for any $i,j, M_i>M_j$ leads to $E_{\text{Adjusted}}(v_i)>E_{\text{Adjusted}}(v_j)$.
 In this case, parse tree compression is equivalent to retaining the part with the larger value of $M$.
-Therefore, the budget controller of LLMLingua can be considered as a variant of parse tree compression which involves flattening the virtual part of the global parse tree and setting parameter $a_1\gg 1$ in the node value adjustment module of PartPrompt.
+Therefore, the budget controller of LLMLingua can be considered as a variant of parse tree compression, which involves flattening the virtual part of the global parse tree and setting parameter $a_1\gg 1$ in the node value adjustment module of PartPrompt.

 Considering $r_{j,i}$ as the $i$-th token of the $j$-th sentence, the iterative token-level prompt compression of LLMLingua employs Equation (\ref{EntropyLLMLingua}) to calculate the information entropy.
-This approach may be regarded as an intermediate stage between the initial version employed by Selective-Context, i.e., Equation (\ref{EntropyComplete}), and the local approximation version of PartPrompt, i.e., Equation (\ref{EntropyApprox}).
+This approach could be regarded as an intermediate stage between the initial version employed by Selective-Context, i.e., Equation (\ref{EntropyComplete}), and the local approximation version of PartPrompt, i.e., Equation (\ref{EntropyApprox}).

 It might be worth mentioning that the approximation from Equation (\ref{EntropyComplete}) to Equation (\ref{EntropyApprox}) does not lead to a significant performance loss, when the approximation error is effectively managed as demonstrated by the empirical study in Section \ref{AblationStudy}.
 On the other hand, the approximation significantly reduces the computational cost, since the entropy is computed within each sentence rather than the whole prompt.